 Faster Payments for Meaningful Customer Experiences

-By identifying meaningful ways for customers to pay more when and how they need to, you can improve acquisition and create a deeper level of engagement with users, quickly making digital banking customers among you're most valuable.
+By identifying meaningful ways for customers to pay more when and how they need to, you can improve acquisition and create a deeper level of engagement with users, quickly making digital banking customers among your most valuable.

-Teh Internet of Things
+The Internet of Things

 Open API Ecosystem and API Banking

-Artificial Intelligence and teh Growth of Chatbots
+Artificial Intelligence and the Growth of Chatbots

 As consumers become increasingly attached to their smartphones—90 percent of cellphone owners say they frequently carry their phone with them, versus just 3 percent who say they rarely do—AI will be able to leverage native mobile capabilities to gather data such as location awareness in order to offer touchpoints like proximity-based offers, location-based branch assistance, and assisted payments learned from prior transactions (Americans’ View on Mobile Etiquette: A study by Pew Research Center).